 After all this strenuous activity, especially having pulled a roller up and down your lawn, you may feel that such effort might cause a hernia and on these grounds you’d be justified in giving up the struggle!
 Sorry to disappoint you but a recent report on a reputable website stated “We conclude that we are unable to find any clinical evidence to support the hypothesis that a hernia might develop as the result of one single strenuous or traumatic event” So that garden roller, already perhaps a survivor from the 20th Century, is there for the future.
 Your push mower however, may well have been dumped at the local Recycling Centre but a few manage to hide away, relegated to an inaccessible corner of the shed awaiting re-discovery.
 Some may even have been set aside as a ‘sometime in the future’ Restoration Project.

 Whatever gardening activity you indulge in there are still proud owners out there with their Garton & King Garden Seats.
-The two images of the green painted seats are those that were, and hopefully the still are, at the Exeter Cricket Club (founded 1824) on Prince of Wales Road in Exeter.
-The first of the small images is of a privately owned seat still bearing its nameplate, the other 2 images relate to a pair of seats at the Church of Our Lady at Upton Pyne, so if you still have one then take the weight off your feet and have a sit down!
+The two images above are of the green painted seats that were, and hopefully still are, at the Exeter Cricket Club (founded 1824) on Prince of Wales Road in Exeter.
+The first of the small images below is of a privately owned seat still bearing its nameplate, the other 2 images relate to a pair of seats at the Church of Our Lady at Upton Pyne, so if you still have one then take the weight off your feet and have a sit down!

 Should your leisure time activity extend to horse riding then it may surprise you to know that artefacts that were once listed in G & K’s Catalogues of Stable Fixtures and Fittings are still out and about amongst the stables and tack rooms of the equine fraternity.
 Whilst some of the facilities once enjoyed by the larger estates (Lord Portsmouth’s Eggesford Estate is just one) are almost no more, there’s a pair of brackets from his stables shown here.